Help us improve

 From pensyve

-Pre-refactor context loading -- queries Pensyve memory for past decisions, failures, and patterns related to a refactoring target, then compiles a briefing.
-Use when starting a refactor to avoid repeating past mistakes.
+Queries Pensyve memory for past decisions, failures, pitfalls, and patterns on a refactoring target, compiling a structured briefing.
+Use before refactors to avoid mistakes.

 Load historical context from Pensyve memory before starting a refactor.
 Surfaces past decisions, failed approaches, known pitfalls, and relevant patterns to avoid repeating mistakes.